Mogilev Ghetto: Establishment

 Executions of Jews also began immediately following Mogilev's occupation.
 The first executions were among those from "Category One", active opponents of Nazism and those regarded as possible organisers of a resistance.
 In August 1941, the Einsatzgruppen and Sicherheitsdienst executed 80 Jews from among "Category One".
 The next category, "Category Two", consisted of the remainder of Mogilev's Jews, who were then sent to the ghetto.

 On 13 August 1941, the Mogilev Ghetto was established.
 The edict establishing the ghetto, written by Felzin, the city's German-installed mayor, said, "By order of the commander of the city of Mogilev, all persons of Jewish nationality of both sexes have the obligation within 24 hours to leave the city limits and move to the ghetto area.
 People who do not comply with this order within the given time will be taken away by force by the police and their property will be confiscated."
 During the relocation process, Jews were paraded through the central Gradzhanskaya Street.
 In addition to those from the city of Mogilev, Jews from the neighbouring villages of Varatynščyna and Kniažycy were included in the ghetto.

 One month after the ghetto's establishment, it was moved from its original location in Mogilev's "Podnikol" area to an area on the banks of the Dubaravienka river, as decided by mayor Felzin.
 The transfer of the ghetto's inhabitants likely took place on 30 September 1941.
 The matter of recouping monetary costs was placed on the city Judenrat, with the local German government demanding 50,000 rubles within 24 hours.
 Another 108 Jews were taken from the village of Sialiec to the ghetto.

-The ghetto's territory was kept under the guard of the Belorusian Auxiliary Police.
+The ghetto's territory was kept under the guard of the Belarusian Auxiliary Police.
 According to the plans of the German occupational administration, a wire fence was to temporarily separate the ghetto from the rest of Mogilev before a wooden fence could be erected, as well as a sign indicating that the entrance of non-Jews to the ghetto was prohibited.
 In addition to the Dubaravienka site, additional holding areas for Jews existed in a field near what is now the Mogilev Hotel and the Strommašyna mechanical factory.
 The former site served as a killing field, while the latter held long-term internees.
 In accordance with the demands of the occupational government, fifteen men were recruited by the Mogilev judenrat as members of the Jewish Ghetto Police.